What are herbal supplements?

 This herb, native to America, is popular for its healing properties and antiseptic, or germ-stopping, qualities.
 Often used for colds and flu, it is also popular for soothing the nose lining when it is inflamed or sore.

 This herb is used to combat fatigue, prevent arteriosclerosis and certain cancers, lower cholesterol, and aid in weight loss.

 Hawthorn is popularly used for several heart-related conditions and is supportive in the treatment of angina, atherosclerosis, heart failure, and high blood pressure.

 Saw palmetto may be used for enlarged prostate, a common condition in men over age 50.

 Wild-growing with yellow flowers, this herb has been used for centuries in the treatment of mental disorders.
 Today, it is a popular recommendation for mild to moderate depression.

 It is important to remember that herbal supplements are not subject to regulation by the FDA and, therefore, have not been tested in an FDA-approved clinical trial to prove their effectiveness in the treatment or management of medical conditions.
-Consult your doctor about symptoms you are experiencing and discuss herbal supplements before beginning use.
+Talk to your doctor about your symptoms and discuss herbal supplements before use.